smhuang426/Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-Because I'm using YOLOv3, so there are no HOG, but the same principle between HOG and convolution layer is that they are using gradients to fine features.
-But convolution layer is leaning how to extracted feature.
+Because I'm using YOLOv3, so there are no HOG, but the same principle between HOG and convolution layer is that they are using gradients to find features.
+But convolution layer is learning how to extracted feature.

 There is a example for a convolution layer after extreacted features - the feature maps.